Best Doctor For Male Infertility Treatment In Delhi

 Another genetic cause of male infertility is the microdeletions in the Y chromosomes.
-In this condition, the deletions in Y chromosomes leads to either absent or poor sperm count or sperms produced with altered morphology.
+In this condition, the deletions in Y chromosomes lead to either absent or poor sperm count or sperms produced with altered morphology.

 MALE INFERTILITY SYMPTOMS

-Following are the symptoms of male infertility:
+The following are the symptoms of male infertility:

 • Swelling and pain in testes.